smartdevicelink/sdl_evolution/proposals/0216-widget-support.md

 The RPC `CreateScreen` allows an app to create a new screen on the display.
 The app needs to specify a screen ID that is used for screen manipulation e.g. with the RPC `Show` and the screen type which can either be `MAIN` or `WIDGET` (see sub-section *Screen types*).

-If desired the apps can duplicate content of an existing screen to the created screen using parameter `duplicateScreenID`.
+If desired, the apps can duplicate content of an existing screen to the created screen using parameter `duplicateScreenID`.
 All RPCs sent to the screen with the ID equals `dulicateScreenID` will be duplicated to the created screen.
 Bidirectional screen content duplication should not be supported.
-RPCs sent to the creating screen will not be duplicated to the screen with ID matching `duplicateScreenID`.
+RPCs sent to the creating screen should be rejected by the HMI.

 After a screen is successfully created, the response will contain information and capabilities about the created screen.
 These capabilities will be provided by using the capabilities structure as it is used today.
 These capabilities include:
 - Number of text fields available